 Inventory carrying rate * Average inventory value

 Every piece of inventory that you purchase and store in your inventory has some sort of cost associated with it, such as labour, risk/insurance, storage, and freight.
-This metric is used to figure out how much profit can be made on your current inventory, and it may also be used to help your suppliers map out their production cycles.
+This metric, along with Cash Conversion Cycle is used to figure out how much profit can be made on your current inventory, and it may also be used to help your suppliers map out their production cycles.

 - Low costs and high inventory turnover rates.